 “These kids think they’re rebelling against something, but they’re all just conforming to the same tired anti-establishment rhetoric sold to them at the mall,” Swanson said, glancing into a rear-view mirror adorned with a Misfits air freshener.
 “Did you see all that merchandise for sale outside the show?
 When did that start?
 This is all clearly just an attempt to capitalize on teen angst.”

 “What compels a teen to wear makeup to ‘shock’ people?
-Look at that kid’s hair!
+I mean just look at the hair on some of these kids!
 You know it doesn’t just grow like that.
-His mother probably dyed his hair for him,” said Mrs. Swanson as she dug through her homemade purse covered in Ramones patches for a clove cigarette.
+Their mother probably dyed it for them,” said Swanson as she dug through her homemade purse covered in Ramones patches for a clove cigarette.
 “What a loser.
 It baffles me that necrophilia, face paint, and shock value are attractive to kids,” she added, rolling down her minivan windows and blasting TSOL’s “Code Blue” at full volume.

-As of press time, Mrs. Swanson was in a nearby parking lot mentally preparing to pick up her son, who was practicing martial arts along with a series of grunts and street slang unable to be transcribed by Hard Times staff.
+As of press time, Swanson was seen in a nearby parking lot mentally preparing to pick up her son, who was outside the venue practicing martial arts along with a group of heavy-set teenagers drinking Faygo.